 Today It Is All About Me11 comments

 Really cool, except, wait…there’s a catch.
-I have to tell 7 things about myself.
+I have to tell 7 things about me.

 Perhaps if you been reading my blog, you have been wondering, Does Jodi have any problems?
 Her life looks perfect.
 Does she have any quirks?
 Perhaps a skeleton in her closet?